xjtang/newfusion/README.md

 **To run fusion in shell**

 - Get in Bash
-- Use fusion_Batch.sh to submit jobs to run fusion
+- Use fusion_Batch.sh to submit jobs to run specific fusion process

 See the comments in each script for detailed instructions including description of input and output arguments.
 A complete fusion process follows these steps: Inputs -> BRDF -> SwathSub -> Fusion/FusionBRDF -> WriteHDF